5 steps to creating a foolproof IT disaster recovery plan

 Once you have identified these individuals and specified their roles, you should undertake the task of outlining each involved person’s duties.
 This includes incorporating regular operations personnel with day-to-day tasks and any third-party vendors who may need contact in an emergency.
 Additionally, ensuring the identification of backup employees is essential in case an original employee becomes unavailable or goes on vacation.

-When preparing a disaster recovery plan, all personnel should understand their roles and responsibilities, including contact information for regular operations personnel and backup employees.
+When preparing an IT disaster recovery plan, all personnel should understand their roles and responsibilities, including contact information for regular operations personnel and backup employees.

 Identify your disaster recovery sites